Large Language Models for Combinatorial Optimization of Design Structure Matrix: Results and Discussion

-The results also indicate the critical role of contextual domain knowledge.
-Across all LLMs, solutions generated with domain knowledge consistently outperformed their knowledge-ablated versions.
-For example, \textit{DeepSeek-V3} achieved 3.1±0.3 with knowledge on the Brake System DSM under 20 trials, compared to 4.0±1.3 without knowledge.
+The results also confirm the critical role of contextual domain knowledge across all backbone LLMs.
+Incorporating domain knowledge consistently reduces the optimality gap compared to the knowledge-ablated setting, as detailed in Appendix 3.
+For \textit{Claude-Sonnet-3.5}, the gap between with-knowledge and without-knowledge settings is similarly consistent: on the Heat Exchanger case under 20 trials, the score improves from 4.1±0.3 to 3.6±0.5 when domain knowledge is incorporated.
+In addition, \textit{DeepSeek-V3} achieves 3.1±0.3 on the Brake System DSM under 20 trials with knowledge, compared to 4.0±1.3 without, a pattern observed consistently across models.
 This supports our earlier analysis, highlighting that incorporating contextual semantic reasoning significantly enhances solution quality and convergence performance in DSM optimization.
+This effect is especially notable in weaker models, where the inclusion of domain knowledge appears to offset some of the limitations in their underlying reasoning ability.